maxsdw/vRap-js/README.md

 ## MVC Application
 ***

-Model, view and controller are three basic components you can use to construct an application, they work as separate units but are able to communicate themselves in order to provide an expected behavior.
+Model, view and controller are three basic components you can use to construct an application, they work as separate units but are able to communicate themselves in order to provide an expected behaviour.
 A view can be aware of the existence of a specific model but it doesn't know about controllers, a model doesn't know about views nor controllers and a controller knows about views an models.

 ### Defining a model